AbdelhaqNouhi/docker-test/README.md

 ## Docker

-in oder to understand how that process works there are three things that you absolutely must  know
+in order to understand how that process works there are three things that you absolutely must  know

-**dockerfile:**  is a blueprint for building a docker image
+**docker file:**  is a blueprint for building a docker image

-**image:**  is a ttemplate for running docker container
+**image:**  is a template for running the docker container

 **container:**  is a running process

-## How to build project
+## How to build a project

-*create a docker file*
+*Create a docker file*

 ```bash
   mkdir Dockerfile